oystelan/CFDwavemaker/docs/source/inputfile_description.rst

     * - ``name_velocity_field``
       - Name of the vector field variable which contain kinematics (u,v,w).
 This may vary depending on what code was used to output the data.
       - yes
+    * - ``t_start``
+      - delta time, to start reading from another time value than the default t=0.
+      - no
+    * - ``update_height_function_every_timestep``
+      - the height function betah is by default computed only once (at t=0) when reading kinematics from the lagrangian grid.
+This works well, except when reading kinematics from a location which dry at t=0 (cell heights of grid = 0), but becomes wet for t>0.
+If this is the case, the beta function should be updated every time a new vts file is loaded.
+      - no

 .. note::